dariomanesku/cmft/README.md

 --------------

 - There are still issues to be fixed.
 Before using cmft in production, wait until [cmftViewer](https://github.com/dariomanesku/cmftViewer) gets released.
 Throughout [cmftViewer](https://github.com/dariomanesku/cmftViewer) development, all cmft major problems should be discovered and fixed. [cmftViewer](https://github.com/dariomanesku/cmftViewer) will also be a good showcase of what exactly you can get and expect from cmft, so stay tuned.
+- **NOTICE: there have been some bug reports on twitter.
+It is not in a stable state at the moment, it has to be extensively tested and fixed.
+Test cases are on their way.
+Thank you for patience.**

 ### Known issues
 - Linux GCC build works but processing on CPU is noticeably slower comparing to Windows build (haven't yet figured out why).
 OpenCL runs fine.